holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_abstraction/00_race_car/lesson_plan.md

     - Show the blocks themselves
     - Explain going to build game _to the left of_ existing blocks
         - e.g., Put green flag to the left of the existing stuff
+        - Prepares for future lessons where high-level on left details on right
 - Go!
 - Extensions
     - Second racer